gameflorist/dunedynasty/README.md

 ## Gameplay Enhancements

 _Dune Dynasty_ (and it's parent project _OpenDUNE_) feature several optional as well as always active enhancements and fixes over the original _Dune II_.
-A detailed list of can be found in the file [enhancement.txt](enhancement.txt).
+A detailed list of various fixes be found in the file [enhancement.txt](enhancement.txt).

 Here is an explanation of all optional enhancements, that can be enabled in-game in the main menu or game control options.
 They are disabled by default (except otherwise noted).